analyticswithharry/code-editor/README.md

 A professional code and comment editor with syntax highlighting, theme switching, and image export features.
 How to Use

-Paste Code: Enter your code in the textarea provided.
+Paste Code: Enter your code in the provided textarea.
 Add Watermark: Optionally, add a comment or watermark in the input field below the textarea.
 Customize Appearance:
 Theme: Toggle between light (🌕) and dark (🌑) modes using the toolbar buttons.